-Both LCSs were compared with three of the most competent learners: C4.5 (Quinlan 1995), SMO (Platt 1998), and IBk (Aha et al. 1991).
+Both LCSs were compared to three of the most competent learners: C4.5 [26], SMO [25], and IBk [1].
 C4.5 is a decision tree derived from the ID3 algorithm.
 SMO is a support vector machine that implements the Sequential Minimal Optimization algorithm.
 IBk is a nearest neighbor algorithm.
-All these machine learning methods were run using WEKA (Witten and Frank 2005), and the recommended default configuration was used.
+All these machine learning methods were run using WEKA [34], and the recommended default parameters were used.
 We selected the model for SMO as follows.
 We ran SMO with polynomial kernels of order 1, 5, and 10, and with Gaussian kernels.
 We first discarded SMO with Gaussian kernels since it achieved 0% performance in the majority of problems as it misclassified all the instances of the minority class.
-Then, we ranked the results obtained with the three polynomial kernels, and chose the model that maximized the average rank: SMO with lineal kernels.
+Then, we ranked the results obtained with the three polynomial kernels, and chose the model that maximized the average ranking: SMO with lineal kernels.
 In this way we avoid using particular configurations for each problem.
-We followed the same process with IBk, and here we provide the results with k = 5.
-XCS and UCS were configured as previously specified, except for N = 6,400, $r_0 = 0.6$, and $m_0 = 0.1$.
+We followed the same process with IBk, and provide the results with k=5.
+XCS and UCS were configured as previously specified, except for N=6400, r_0 =0.6, and m_0 =0.1.
 Finally, we did not introduce asymmetric cost functions in any system, although the majority of them permit it.
 In this way, we aim at analyzing the intrinsic capabilities of each method to deal with class imbalances.